Angles and the Camera Equation

 The last two are approximations valid only for small \theta in radians.

-With a circular Exit Pupil of diameter D, the lens focused at infinity and a small opening angle \theta – the spherical cap can be assumed to be almost flat, therefore a circular disk.
-In that case its area is the area of the aperture \pi (\frac{D}{2})^2 and the radius of the cone can be considered equal to published focal length f, so another approximation for the solid angle often used in photography is
+With a circular Exit Pupil of diameter D, the lens focused at infinity and a small half opening angle \theta – the spherical cap can be assumed to be almost flat, therefore a circular disk.
+In that case its area is the area of the aperture \pi (\frac{D}{2})^2 and the radius of the cone can be considered equal to published focal length at infinity f, so another approximation for geometrical solid angles as used in photography is

 \begin{align*} \Omega = \frac{A_{cap}}{r^2} \approx \frac{\pi D^2}{4 f^2} \approx \frac{\pi}{4N^2}. \end{align*}

-with published f-number N=\frac{f}{D}.
-When can the small angle approximation be used?
-Figure 6 shows the error in stops for each solid angle formulation as a function of working f-number for a well corrected lens, per Equation (18).
+with published f-number at infinity N=\frac{f}{D}.
+Figure 6 shows the error in stops for each solid angle formulation as a function of working f-number for a well corrected lens, per Equation (23).

 Solid Angle Approximations in Photography